10 – The Same Boy You’ve Always Know

 This was the closing track on their first self-titled album, and it packs a serious punch.
 This is one of many tracks where Jack White showcases his gifted feel for the blues in the form of his signature open-A slide guitar playing.
 Its theme tells the story of a man on the run trying to make it on his own, with the recurring line “I Fought piranhas, and I Fought the cold,” representing fighting the ascendancy of life’s harsh mechanics.
 A fun fact: in the rock documentary It Might Get Loud starring Jack, Jimmy Page, and the Edge of U2, there was a nice scene that got cut of him performing this song outside by a cow pasture; it isn’t much grittier than that.

 # 7 – I Just Don’t Know What to Do With Myself

-This song was originally written by Burt Bacharach and Hal David, and was first recorded by Tommy Hunt before being turned into a commercial hit by Dusty Springfield’s version; even Dionne Warwick performed her own cover that was successful.
-It’s been covered by a wide range of different musicians, but none fare well against the White Stripes’ angry rendition.
-It quietly skulks in the shadows with its unobtrusive chord-strumming, before capsizing your calculations with a false sense of security in the voracious structure of fuzz and powerful amplification.
+This song was originally written by Burt Bacharach and Hal David and was first recorded by Tommy Hunt before being turned into a commercial hit from Dusty Springfield’s version.
+Even Dionne Warwick performed her successful cover.
+It’s been covered by various musicians, but none fare well against the White Stripes’ angry rendition.
+It quietly skulks in the shadows with its unobtrusive chord-strumming before capsizing your calculations with a false sense of security in the voracious structure of fuzz and powerful amplification.

 # 6 – Death Letter